-Definition of Customer Lifetime Value
+Definition of Customer Lifetime Value Formula

-Whatever type of business you have, Customer Lifetime Value (CLV) modelling is vital to understand the total worth that each new customer represents to the business.
-This can help provide a more realistic cost per acquisition, using this for future marketing initiatives and enabling a company to take a longer term view of its customer acquisition strategy.
+Whatever type of business you have, Customer Lifetime Value (CLV) modelling is vital in order to understand the total worth that each new customer represents for your business.
+This can help to set a more accurate cost per acquisition.
+Using this for future marketing initiatives enables a company to take a longer term view of its customer acquisition strategy.

 Step 2: Develop a realistic estimate of how long you might retain each customer.

 This is how long an average customer remains loyal and it retained by the business.

 Step 3: Estimate the average cost to acquire a customer.

 Add up the costs of all marketing for the year and divide this by the number of customers that were acquired for the year.